msolefonte/tww2-victory-conditions-overhaul/src/factions/norsca/README.md

 	* Attain maximum favour with one Chaos god
 	* Defeat all of the Chaos Gods challengers
 	* Destroy factions:
-	    * World Walkers
+	    * World Walkers, Kislev, Karak Kadrin and Bonerattlaz
-	    * Empire
+	* Control regions:
-	    * Dwarfs
+	    * Erengrad, Kislev
+	* Raze or sack 60 regions
-	* Own at least 7 of the following units:
+	* Own at least 12 of the following units:
 	    * Chaos Trolls, Norscan Ice Trolls, Fimirs
 	* Own at least 60 units